home j h h l . n e t home

 some characteristics of the synthetic voices.

-you can clamp the frequencies
+you can constrain the frequencies

 to a small number of scales.